patrickmcnamara/leap16/README.txt

 =============================================================================

-Included in this repo is a reference implementation of the LEAP16 in Go.
+Included in this repo is a reference implementation of LEAP16 in Go.

 =============================================================================